Rounded/ROFilterSort/README.md

 For example, if you have a list of wines in a `UITableView` you can easily view how the wines are sorted alphabetically and filtered by "red" wine.
 If you'd like to change the filters, you launch the `ROFilterSortView` and click enable the "red" "white" and "sparkling" filters while also sorting by "year."

+## To do

+* Need to come up with better naming conventions.
+Right now they are incredibly verbose..
+Maybe something like, `ROFilterSort`, `ROFilterSort.bar` and `ROFilterSort.popupView`.

+* Add credit for PureLayout, Pop, RSNSMutableIndexSetMake.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.